 As one of our alumni, you’ll be able to enjoy a range of exclusive benefits:

-- Invitations to networking events, lectures and the annual Alumni Reception
+- Invitations to networking events and lectures

 - Annual alumni magazine Network and regular e-newsletters

-- Access to alumni library services
+- Access to Westminster Connect

-- 15% discount on post-graduate study and discounts on CPD and short courses
+- 15% discount on post-graduate study

 - Discounts on gym and sports centre membership

 - Connect with the University and other alumni through Facebook and LinkedIn

 For more details on all the benefits and to join, visit our alumni pages.

 Volunteer with us